 Another reason to contest the suspension is that you can potentially save money in the long run.
 If your license is suspended and you do not obtain an Occupational License in a timely manner, you risk being arrested for DWLS (driving while license suspended) and could face up to 180 days in jail and up to a $2,000.00 fine.
 If convicted of DWLS your license will be suspended even longer.

-Get the Help You Need 24/7 From a Skilled DWI Attorney
+Get the Help You Need 24/7 From a Skilled Texas DWI Defense Attorney

-If you need help protecting your driver's license, contact Carl David Ceder at 214.702.2275 today.
-If you have been arrested DWI please contact me immediately so you can speak to someone right away!
-You can reach me weekday or weekend, day or night by calling 214.702.CARL (2275) or you can contact me online using this form.
-I offer payment plans and also accept credit cards.
-Save my number, 214.702.CARL (2275) into your phone now in case you ever need help.
+If you need help protecting your driver's license, contact Carl David Ceder at 214.702.CARL(2275) today.
+If you have been arrested DWI please contact our office immediately so you can speak to someone right away.